-Every time I make this cake, I wonder why I don’t make it more often.
-Who wouldn’t like a tender cake studded with melting chunks of chocolate, the rich-tasting batter scented with a hint of cinnamon, and rows of bananas lined up on top, gooey and caramelized in a pool of brown sugar topping?
+Every time I make this cake, I wonder why I don’t make it more often?
+And that was the same way I felt when I pulled this out of the oven and unmolded it onto a serving plate.
+It’s a great cake studded with melting chunks of chocolate, the rich-tasting batter scented with a hint of cinnamon, and rows of bananas lined up on top, gooey and caramelized in a pool of brown sugar topping.

 Banana Chocolate Chip Upside-Down Cake